mrich316/Open311.GeoReportApi/README.md

 > page at the Twitpic URL for the image given the conventions of Twitpic.com.
 > This could also be a URL to a media RSS feed where the clients can parse for media
 > in a more structured way.

-## Contributing

-We do not accept contributions for now.
-Once the code stabilizes, we'll revisit this decision.